mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 - [x] [Rtools installed on a Windows 10/11 or a WURclient computer](/post/2022/07/05/rtools-installation/)

-Without having R and Rtools installed on your desktop or laptop computer it makes no sense to try to install RStan.
+Without having R and Rtools installed on your desktop or laptop computer, it makes no sense to try to install RStan.
 RStan needs to be able to compile from source within R, making R and Rtools indispensable.

 Not required, however, highly recommended: